Canon G7 X Mark II vs Sony A7R III

-Both the G7X Mark II and the A7R III are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the A7R III followed on from the Sony A7R II.
+Both the G7X Mark II and the A7R III have been discontinued, but can regularly be found used on eBay.
+The G7X Mark II was replaced by the Canon G7 X Mark III, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark II and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G7 X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Ready to shoot: Has a lens built-in, whereas the A7R III requires a separate lens.